Stefan-Horst/MtG-Printer/README.md

 - Press rotary button to print a random creature card with the selected mana value
 - Press LED button to show last printed card info on display
 - Double-press rotary button to print Momir Vig Avatar
-- Double-press LED button to show general game info on display
+- Double-press LED button to switch to a text-based mode (for better readability)
+  - Double-press again to switch back to the full-image mode
 - Long-press (3s) LED button to shut down system
-- Long-press rotary button to restart the program
+- Long-press (3s) rotary button to restart the program

 ## Setup